PetCaseFinder

 Plain-English summary

-In this study, two cats and three dogs were found to have a foreign object in their trachea (the windpipe) after waking up from anesthesia.
-The veterinarians used a procedure called bronchoscopy to safely remove the object.
-All the animals were doing well and were considered normal when they were sent home.
-Although it's uncommon, this situation can happen during recovery from anesthesia, and bronchoscopy is a successful method for dealing with it.
+Two cats and three dogs were found to have a foreign object stuck in their trachea (windpipe) after waking up from anesthesia.
+The veterinarians used a procedure called bronchoscopy to safely remove the foreign body.
+Thankfully, all the pets were healthy and ready to go home after the treatment.
+Although it's uncommon, this situation can happen during recovery from anesthesia, and bronchoscopy is a reliable method to fix it.

 Abstract